LinkedInLearning/essential-jenkins-2468076/Ch03/03_02-connect-jenkins-to-github/README.md

     - Make a change to the file.
     - Click `Commit changes`.
   - Go to the Jenkins server and observe the job being triggered by the change you just made in GitHub.
-  - *NOTE: If your job is not triggered, review the configuration for the Jenkinsjob and the GitHub repo, making any adjustments as needed.
+  - *NOTE: If your job is not triggered, review the configuration for the Jenkins job and the GitHub repo, making any adjustments as needed.
 If needed, start again with a new job in Jenkins or with a new webhook in GitHub.*